will-franceys-depop/sheff.ai/docs/services.md

   </div>

   <div class="testimonial-card">
-    <p class="quote">"Thanks Will, I've really appreciated having your thoughtful input, trying to understand the underlying challanges we have, and suggesting appropriate tools/technologies/process. <strong>It's been invaluable to have someone that's 12-18 months ahead of us in the maturity journey with a similar stack to bounce ideas off of.</strong>"</p>
+    <p class="quote">"Thanks Will, I've really appreciated having your thoughtful input, trying to understand the underlying challenges we have, and suggesting appropriate tools/technologies/process. <strong>It's been invaluable to have someone that's 12-18 months ahead of us in the maturity journey with a similar stack to bounce ideas off of.</strong>"</p>
     <p class="author">— Tom, CTO at Filtered</p>
   </div>